Work Study & Student Employment

 - Attend the New Student Hiring Orientation

-- Must return Authorization Form to the Office of Financial Assistance to approve work study
+- Must return Authorization Form to the Financial Aid Office to approve work study

 If you have a Work-Study job, don't forget to update your address and direct deposit information regularly to make sure you get paid on time!